-You want to get a new car, but you haven’t paid off the one you have.
+What do you do if you want to get a new car, but you have not paid off your current vehicle?
 You could sell your old set of wheels, clear the balance on your loan, and make a down payment on a new model with whatever cash is left over.

-However, unless your local dealership is a charity, it will not make your loan disappear; it will pay off what you owe your lender and find a way to factor the expense it incurred into the price of the vehicle you purchase.
+However, unless your local dealership is a charity, it will not make your loan disappear; they will pay off what you owe your lender and find a way to factor the expense incurred into the price of the vehicle you purchase.

 How Trade-ins Work

 To calculate the net cost of your new vehicle, the dealer will subtract the value of your old car from the price of the vehicle you want.
-If your 2012 Ford Focus is worth $6,000 and you negotiated the price of the 2017 model you are interested in down to $14,000, you will pay or make arrangements to finance the balance of $8,000.
+If your 2016 Chevy Spark is worth $6,000 and you negotiated the price of the 2021 model you are interested in down to $14,000, you will pay or make arrangements to finance the balance of $8,000.

-If you owe money on the car you are trading in, the dealership pays off the loan, assumes ownership of your trade-in, and applies the difference between the value of your car and what you owed your old lender to the price of the vehicle you are going to purchase.
+If you owe money on the car you are trading in, the dealership pays off the loan, assumes ownership of your trade-in, and applies the difference between the value of your car and the balance of the loan on your trade-in to the price of the vehicle you are going to purchase.

 Trading in With Negative Equity

 If you owe more on your old car than it is worth, your set of wheels has negative equity.
 In dealership parlance, it is upside down or underwater.
 In this case, the dealer will add the difference between the loan balance and the value of your trade-in to the price of your new car.

-If you were to take out a 60-month, 9-percent-interest car loan on the $14,000 Ford, you would make monthly payments of $291, and the total interest you pay would be $3,460.
+If you were to take out a 60-month, 9 percent interest car loan on the $14,000 Chevy Spark, you would make monthly payments of $291, and the total interest you pay would be $3,460.
 If the dealer applies the negative equity from your old loan to the car, you would be borrowing $16,000 instead.

 Beware of Trade-in Scams